vthorsteinsson/Skrafl/README.md

 ### English summary

-This set of pure Python 2.7 / PyPy 2.3.1 programs and modules implements a dictionary and word permutation engine that is the core of an [Icelandic SCRABBLE(tm) Helper website](http://skraflhjalp.appspot.com).
+This set of pure Python 2.7 & 3.x (CPython and PyPy) compatible programs and modules implements a dictionary and word permutation engine that is the core of an [Icelandic SCRABBLE(tm) Helper website](http://skraflhjalp.appspot.com).

 The web and its engine are helpful for SCRABBLE(tm) players, crossword